NVIDIA/spark-rapids/docs/FAQ.md

 Currently a limited set of SQL and DataFrame operations are supported, please see the [configs](configs.md) and [supported operations](supported_ops.md) for a more complete list of what is supported.
+Some of the MLlib functions, such as `PCA` is supported.
 Some of structured streaming is likely to be accelerated, but it has not been an area of focus right now.
-Other areas like MLLib, GraphX or RDDs are not accelerated.
+Other areas like GraphX or RDDs are not accelerated.

 ### Is the Spark `Dataset` API supported?